 - Completed applications will be acknowledged through email and be sent to the PEF Board of Trustees.

 - The PEF Board of Trustees meets once per month and will review any completed application that has been received prior to the deadline.

-- Applicants will be notified in by mid-October
+- Applicants will be notified of our decision in approximately 10 business days

 - Please keep in mind that not all applications can be approved.
 PEF strives to grant as many quality applications as possible each year, but operates on the financial generosity of the community and a limited funding budget.
 Grants are awarded at the sole discretion of PEF.
 The Princeton Education Foundation reserves the right to deny an application for any reason they believe does not comply with the mission and the purpose of these grant funds.